AdobeDocs/campaign-classic.en/help/message-center/using/configuring-instances.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Configuring instances
+title: Configure instances
-description: Learn how to configure the control and execution instances.
+description: Learn how to configure the Transactional messaging control and execution instances in Adobe Campaign Classic.
 audience: message-center
 content-type: reference
 topic-tags: instance-configuration
 exl-id: 23a384d1-27ce-46c2-98c3-0fb60a5c50ee
 ---

-# Configuring instances {#creating-a-shared-connection}
+# Configure instances {#creating-a-shared-connection}

 To use the transactional messaging capabilities, you need to configure the control and execution instances.
 You can use either:
 * [One control instance](#control-instance) associated with one or several execution instances